learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 ## Introduction

-In this lab, you will practice using SQL statements and the `.query()` method provided by pandas to manipulate datasets.
+In this lab, you will practice using SQL statements and the `.query()` method provided by Pandas to manipulate datasets.

 ## Objectives

 You will be able to:

+* Compare accessing data in a DataFrame using query methods and conditional logic
 * Query DataFrames with SQL using the `pandasql` library
-* Query DataFrames by slicing with conditional logic
-* Use the `.query()` method to access data

 ## The Dataset